robsonoduarte/learn-flutter/flutter_course/quiz_app/README.md

 # Quiz App

-A simple application that we made in the first module of the course to take the first steps in Flutter.
+A simple application that we made in the third module of the course to take the first steps in Flutter.

 ### To Run: